 To characterize the temporal precision of different digital pulses generated by the custom scripts, we recorded the digital outputs with a commercial system (Tucker Davis Technologies RZ5D (TDT RZ5D)) at 3051.76 Hz, and the analog sine wave output at 24414.0625 Hz without additional amplification.
 To determine the onset of the analog audio signal, the unamplified analog output from the Teensy was first high-pass filtered at 1 kHz using a 6th-order, zero-phase Butterworth digital filter (MATLAB command “filtfilt”).
 We then estimated the instantaneous amplitude of the 9500 Hz sine wave at each time point using the Hilbert transform of the filtered signal.
 The first time point where the amplitude rose above 0.005 was considered the onset of the analog signal, and the subsequent time point where it dropped below 0.005 was considered the offset.
-To compare the onset of the analog signal to the timing of digital pulses, we utilized the continuous voltage output from the digital pin for consistency.
-To acquire the digital pulse onset from the continuous signal, we thresholded this continuous voltage output at a value of 1 V and took the first time point where the continuous voltage exceeded 1 V to be the digital pulse onset.
+To adjust the onset of the analog signal to the beginning of digital pulses, we utilized the continuous voltage output from the digital pin for consistency.
+To acquire the timing of the digital pulse onset coinciding with the beginning of the experiment from the continuous signal, we thresholded this continuous voltage output at a value of 1 V and took the first time point where the continuous voltage exceeded 1 V to be the start of the experiment.
+We aligned the analog sound recording using this as a landmark.
+To compare latencies, we compared tone onset times in the aligned analog recording to digital pulse time stamps from the digital output.

-We next designed an expanded user interface and accompanying Teensy code for use with the same experimental hardware design to perform a trace conditioning experiment with 2 tones.
-The user interface allows the user to specify the length of each trial, the number of trials, and the timings of two tones as well as the timing of a gentle puff following the second tone.
-The user can further specify the amplitudes of each of the two tones, their frequencies and their durations, and the duration of the gentle puff.
+We next designed an expanded user interface and accompanying Teensy code for use with the same experimental hardware design.
+This code performs a trace conditioning experiment with 2 tones of different frequencies: a neutral stimulus (NS) and a conditioned stimulus (CS).
+In this experiment, each trial consists of a pre-stimulus period, the delivery of a NS or CS (randomly selected), the possible delivery of an unconditioned stimulus (gentle puff), and an inter-trial interval with temporal jitter.
+The CS is followed by a gentle puff, but the NS is not.
+The user interface allows the user to specify the length of each trial, the range of temporal jitter, the number of trials for each of the two tones, the timings of the tones, and the timing of a gentle puffwith respect to the CS.
+The user can further specify the amplitudes of each of the two tones, their frequencies and their duration, as well as the duration of the gentle puff.

-In our example recording, we utilized a 2000 Hz sound followed by an 8000 Hz sound and recorded both using the aforementioned TDT system.
-We specified amplitudes of 0.05 and 0.2 (out of a maximum of 1), respectively.
+In our example recording, we utilized a 2000 Hz sound as a neutral stimulus and an 8000 Hz sound as a CS and recorded both using the aforementioned TDT system.
+We specified amplitudes of 0.1 out of a maximum of 1 for both tones.
 To identify the beginnings and ends of the tones, we used 6th-order bandpass Butterworth filters, using lower and upper frequency cutoffs of 1000 and 3000 for the 2000 Hz tone and 7000 and 9000 for the 8000 Hz tone.
-We identified onsets as the first time point where the amplitude of the Hilbert analytic signal of these filtered signals exceeded 0.025 for the lower amplitude 2000 Hz signal and 0.05 for the higher amplitude 8000 Hz signal.
-Each of these was programmed to last for 800 ms. The signal corresponding to the “puff” output was not recorded or monitored for this demonstration.
+We identified onsets as the first time point where the amplitude of the Hilbert analytic signal of these filtered signals exceeded 0.025.
+The tones were programmed to last for 800 ms. The signal corresponding to the “puff” output was not recorded or monitored for this demonstration, though it was set to last for 400 ms beginning 1200 ms following the termination of the CS.

 2.5 GCaMP6 Imaging